-The Board comprises five Directors, all of whom are Independent Non-executive Directors.
-The Independent Non-executive Directors are Mr Tan Ngiap Joo (Chairman of the Board), Puan Ayesha Natchiar Binti Ally Maricar, Encik Ismail Bin Alowi, Mr Mevin Nevis a/I AF Nevis and Ms Tan Fong Sang.
-The affiliated Directors are Mr Tan Ngiap Joo and Puan Ayesha Natchiar Binti Ally Maricar.
-Mr Ng Hon Soon and Mr Lee Kok Keng, Andrew, retired as Independent Non-executive Directors with effect from 15 July 2023 and 29 February 2024 respectively.
+The Board comprises five Directors, all of whom are Independent Non-Executive Directors.
+The affiliated Directors are Mr George Lee Lap Wah and Puan Ayesha Natchiar Binti Ally Maricar.
+Mr Tan Ngiap Joo retired as Independent Non-Executive Chairman with effect from 30 September 2024.

-The Bank has set the policy on the tenure limit at 9 continuous years for independent Directors.
-The Nominating & Remuneration Committee shall assess the independence of the Directors who have served the Bank continuously for 9 years or more.
-The Committee can invite the independent Director to serve beyond his or her tenure or beyond 9 years if the Committee is satisfied, after the assessment, that the relevant Director's independence is not compromised and it is in the interest of the Bank to retain the service of the relevant Director in the same capacity.
+The Bank has set the policy on the tenure limit for Independent Directors at 9 continuous years.
+The Nominating & Remuneration Committee ("NRC") shall assess the independence of the Directors who have served the Bank continuously for 9 years or more.
+The NRC can invite the independent Director to serve beyond his or her tenure or beyond 9 years if the NRC is satisfied, after the assessment, that the relevant Director's independence is not compromised and it is in the interest of the Bank to retain the service of the relevant Director in the same capacity.

-The roles of the Chairman and the Chief Executive Officer ("CEO") are separated, which is consistent with the principles of corporate governance as set out in Bank Negara Malaysia ("BNM")'s Policy on Corporate Governance, to institute an appropriate balance of power and authority.
-The Chairman's responsibilities, to name a few, include leading the Board to ensure its effectiveness on all aspects of its role; setting its meeting agendas; ensuring that the Directors receive accurate, timely and clear information; encouraging constructive relations between the Board and management; facilitating the effective contribution of Non-executive Directors; and promoting high standards of corporate governance.
+The roles of the Chairman and the Chief Executive Officer ("CEO") are separated, which is consistent with the principles of corporate governance, as set out in BNM's Policy Document on Corporate Governance, to institute an appropriate balance of power and authority.
+The Chairman's responsibilities, to name a few, include leading the Board to ensure its effectiveness on all aspects of its role; setting its meeting agendas; ensuring that the Directors receive accurate, timely and clear information; encouraging constructive relations between the Board and management; facilitating the effective contribution of Non-Executive Directors; and promoting high standards of corporate governance.